-As was noted above, Qualified Medical Examiners (QMEs) are medical examiners who have taken an exam and met certain specific requirements that are authorized to conduct an evaluation of medical-legal issues.
+Background: Current law generally requires employers to provide workers' compensation, including medical treatments, for employees injured on the job.
+QMEs are medical examiners who have taken an exam and met certain specific requirements that are authorized to conduct an evaluation of "medical-legal issues".
 Medical-legal does NOT refer to if an injured worker will or will not receive medical treatment.
 Rather, medical-legal relates to the legal consequences of medical conditions, frequently the extent to which an injured employee's injuries or conditions are disabling, or whether the injuries or conditions have become permanent and stationary.

 When there is a medical-legal dispute, a party can request appointment of a QME.
-The requesting party specifies what sort of expertise is needed to resolve the dispute, and the DWC appoints a panel, from which a single QME is selected.
+The requesting party specifies what sort of expertise is needed to resolve the dispute, and the Division of Workers Compensation (DWC) appoints a panel, from which a single QME is selected.
 If both parties can agree to a single medical examiner, than the agreed upon doctor, known as an Agreed Medical Evaluator (AME), is used instead of the QME panel to resolve the Medical-legal issues.

 Until recently, Clinical Neuropsychologists were included as being eligible for selection as QMEs.
 Generally, Clinical Neuropsychologists were selected for their expertise in cases involving head trauma.
-For reasons discussed below, that is no longer the case.
-However, Clinical Neuropsychologists may still be selected as AMEs.
+However, this is no longer the case.